 Being coffee lovers, we’re interested in the way coffee affects our health.
-On our natural health journey we found ourselves asking, “Is coffee good for you?”
+On our natural health journey, we found ourselves asking, “Is coffee good for you?”

 People who have lived or traveled abroad say they’ve had good coffee while in other countries and never experienced any unpleasant feelings or jitters.
-As soon as they are back in the states and drink the mass-produced coffee most people drink in America, they get those headaches, uneasy feelings and jitters.
+As soon as they are back in the states and drink the mass-produced coffee most people drink in America, they get those headaches, uneasy feelings, and jitters.

 I remember being told as a teen that if I drank any it would stunt my growth and may even grow hair on my chest!
 Now that I am older and enjoy coffee myself, I think my grandparents just wanted to keep it all for themselves!

 But in all seriousness, there is so much contradictory information out there about coffee.
 One study says it’s not healthy to drink, while others say it’s healthy for you.

-Studies done in the 1950’s linked coffee to dozens of diseases and disorders.
-They ranged from various cancers, breast lumps, birth defects and heart disease to kidney damage.
+Studies done in the 1950s linked coffee to dozens of diseases and disorders.
+They ranged from various cancers, breast lumps, birth defects, and heart disease to kidney damage.

 Some of my family members lived to the ripe old age of 100 and most of them way up into their 80s.
 They enjoyed relatively good health while drinking coffee on and off all day long.
 This just didn’t add up to me.
 Is coffee good for you or is it not?

 Now we know many of these early studies weren’t controlled and so the results are inaccurate.
-They failed to separate otherhigh risk factors from the study like smoking, heavy drinking and lack of exercise.
+They failed to separate other high-risk factors from the study like smoking, heavy drinking, and lack of exercise.

 The Real Facts About Coffee

 In 2016, the federal government amended their dietary guidelines to include their findings that drinking 3 to 5 cups of coffee per day is tied to multiple health benefits, including those with heart disease and type 2 diabetes.

 Coffee is one of the richest sources of antioxidants we can add to our diet.
 As always, I don’t want you to just take my word for it.
-I encourage you to do your own research so I put some links at bottom of post for you.
+I encourage you to do your own research so I put some links at bottom of the post for you.

 The antioxidants in coffee can help reverse the effects of many of the toxins your body must deal with.
 We know toxins lead to oxidative stress and inflammation in your body.
 Over 90% of all diseases are said to be the result of inflammation and stress in the body.

-Not All Coffee Is Created Equal
+Not all Coffee is Created Equal

 Over the years, the large demand for coffee in America and the money to be made in coffee sales led to it being mass-produced.
 Around 97% of coffee sold here in America is mass-produced.

 When a factory has its eye on the cash while putting out the product as cheaply and quickly as possible, corners are cut somewhere and quality is the first thing to suffer.
-You know the old saying, “You can have two out of the three but you can’t have all three when it comes to cheap, fast and quality.”
+You know the old saying, “You can have two out of the three but you can’t have all three when it comes to cheap, fast, and quality.”

 Coffee that not only made you feel good but was good for you.
 That would be a great cup of joe!

 Based on my research, these are what I consider the top answers to the question, “Is coffee good for you?”

-1. Coffee can improve energy levels and make you more intelligent – I need to drink more!
+- Coffee can improve energy levels and make you more intelligent – I need to drink more!

-2. Coffee helps you burn more fat when drank regularly – I need to drink more of it!
+- Coffee helps you burn more fat when drank regularly – I need to drink more of it!

-3. Coffee drastically improves physical performance
+- Coffee drastically improves physical performance

-4. Coffee provides Essential Nutrients
+- Coffee provides Essential Nutrients

-5. Coffee may lower the risk of Type II diabetes
+- Coffee may lower the risk of Type II diabetes

-6. Coffee may protect you from Alzheimer’s Disease and dementia
+- Coffee may protect you from Alzheimer’s Disease and dementia

-7. Caffeine may lower the risk of Parkinson’s
+- Caffeine may lower the risk of Parkinson’s

-8. Coffee appears to have protective effects on the liver
+- Coffee appears to have protective effects on the liver

-9. Coffee can help fight depression
+- Coffee can help fight depression

-10. Coffee may lower the risk of some types of cancer
+- Coffee may lower the risk of some types of cancer

-11. Coffee does not cause heart disease and may lower the risk of stroke
+- Coffee does not cause heart disease and may lower the risk of stroke

-12. Coffee may help you live longer
+- Coffee may help you live longer

-14. Coffee can make you happier – well it works for me, just ask my husband!
+- Coffee can make you happier – well it works for me, just ask my husband!

 Find any benefits you like about your favorite cup of hot goodness?

-Just remember, you need to buy your coffee from a reputable company.
+You need to buy your coffee from a reputable company.
 One which knows how to find the best coffee beans in the world, grown and processed in an ethical and safe manner.
 You don’t want mold in your coffee in the morning.

 “It’s no secret that mold loves warm, moist environments, which pretty much sums up the climate of most coffee-growing regions.
 So, when fresh green coffee beans aren’t properly dried, usually due to cheap, low-quality processing, when manufacturers don’t maintain clean equipment and proper storage facilities, mold is bound to grow.
 The roasting process doesn’t totally kill the mold.
 This would explain why it’s found living on beans sitting on store shelves,” says Andrew Hetzel, who leads training courses for the Coffee Quality Institute.

 As the bean is roasted, many antioxidant compounds diminish.
-At the start of the roasting process acrylamide, a known carcinogenic, is formed.
+At the start of the roasting process acrylamide, a known carcinogenic is formed.
 If the bean is under-roasted there are higher, unhealthy levels of acrylamide.
-So, you definitely do not want under roasted coffee.
+So, you definitely do not want under-roasted coffee.